tragity7/SidraA/README.md

 # SidraA
 Hello :D

 This is Sidra Ali.
 I'm a dual major (Electrical Engineering & Computer Engineering).

-I don't really have any project based classes this semester so the two repositories I'll put here will be personal.
+I am taking CEG3310: Computer Organization this semester.
+I haven't had any of its labs yet but when I do, I'll describe a project here.

+Another project I'm going to be updating about here is more personal.